 Gisela is the Director of Strategic Partnerships and a Company Officer for Abt Associates, whose mission is to improve the quality of life and economic well-being of people worldwide.
 Her role entails developing global strategic partnerships with organisations to implement their vision and advance Abt’s mission.

 Abt Associates is regularly ranked as one of the top 20 global research firms and one of the top 40 international development innovators.

-Gisela Abbam, was previously the Global Executive Director for Government Affairs and Policy for GE Healthcare.
-She was responsible for the strategic direction of government affairs and policy for GE Healthcare, the $18 billion business unit of General Electric that provides transformational medical technologies and solutions to health customers in over 100 countries.
-She worked in collaboration with the World Health Organization (WHO), the UN, World Bank and other international organizations to improve health outcomes.
+Gisela was previously the Global Executive Director for Government Affairs & Policy for GE Healthcare.
+She developed the global function.
+She was responsible for the strategic direction of government affairs and policy for GE Healthcare, the $18 billion business unit of GE that provides transformational medical technologies to health customers in over 100 countries.

 Gisela currently holds the following positions:

-Gisela was also the founding Chair of the Global Diagnostic Imaging, Healthcare IT & Radiation Therapy Trade Association (DITTA) Global Health Working Group which represents over 600 companies and is focused on working with WHO and the World Bank.
-She represented DITTA on the WHO Global Coordination Mechanism on the Prevention and Control of NCDs.
+Gisela was the founding Chair of the Global Diagnostic Imaging, Healthcare IT & Radiation Therapy Trade Association (DITTA) Global Health Working Group, which represents over 600 companies and is focused on working with WHO and the World Bank.